Best Bangkok Floating Markets for Foodies – Tha Ka, Bang Noi and Amphawa

 If all that eating has worn you out, enjoy a revitalizing massage on one of the spa boats, savouring the sunset from a bridge, then take to the water for a cruise to see the fireflies before you sleep your way back to Bangkok on the bus.

-The easiest way and the most fascinating for foodies is to visit all markets on Bangkok Food Tours’ Offbeat Floating Markets tour.
+The easiest way and the most engaging way to reach all of the best Bangkok floating markets for foodies is to visit them on Bangkok Food Tours’ Offbeat Floating Markets tour.
 The guides are friendly and knowledgeable, groups are small, and you’ll get to try lots of dishes including some we’ve written about, and more!

 Note that the tour calls into the touristy Maeklong ‘train market’ on the way, where vendors with stalls skirting the tracks frantically move their produce each time a train trundles through, and also takes in a couple of other sights.